 The best interview answers are almost always specific examples from past experience that help the interviewer envision how you would perform as a member of the team.
 Think about some of the standard categories of questions interviewers typically ask, and create a cheat sheet of your workplace or volunteer experiences that shows rather than tells.

-Here are two more common interview questions, and sample answers to demonstrate how “show” is different from “tell.”
+Here are two more interview questions, and sample answers to demonstrate how “show” is different from “tell.”

 "How do you stay organized?"